Hello!

 I was also fortunate to have the opportunity to work as the Director of Communications for Leading Cities, where I learned the value of science communication for technological integration and the importance of providing public support for social innovation.

-When I’m not doing research, I like to spend my time studying languages (currently Portuguese and Japanese), baking, and playing whatever instruments I can get my hands on.
-I’m also hoping to get into the NY marathon sometime in the near future.
+When I’m not doing research, I like to spend my time studying languages (currently focusing on Italian), rock climbing, and playing whatever instruments I can get my hands on.
+Lover of indie music, cinema, and the NBA.

 In Progress: